Breast Enlargement (Augmentation Mammoplasty)

 Q: Will I lose sensation in my nipple?

-A: There can be some loss of sensation in the nipples following a mastopexy.
-Many women retain most if not all of their sensation.
-It is not common to have total loss of sensation.
+A: There can be some loss of sensation in the nipples following a mastopexy though this is usually temporary.
+A vast majority of women retain most if not all of their sensation.
+It is extremely rare to have total loss of sensation.

 Q: My breasts not only became droopy after pregnancy and breastfeeding, but they are also smaller than they used to be.
 Can I get them lifted and enlarged at the same time?